Commercial General Liability Insurance

 - Property Damage: Another type of insurance exists for this.
 If you want to protect your commercial property from theft, fires, or any other weather-related damage, you should be looking to purchase commercial property insurance.

-Highly-Publicized Examples of General Liability Insurance at Work
+Highly-Publicized Examples of General Liability Insurance Policies at Work

 - Starbucks and several other corporations were being sued in excess of $50,000 due to an incident in which a woman slipped and fell on liquid at the mall in 2015.